kdanni/portfolio.kdanni.org/README.md

     poetry run alembic upgrade head
     ```

+    If you prefer to stay at the repository root, export `PYTHONPATH=src/python` so Python can find the modules.

 3.  **Run the API Server**:
-    To start the FastAPI development server:
+    To start the FastAPI development server (from `src/python`):
     ```bash
-    # From src/python
     poetry run fastapi dev api/main.py
     ```
     Or using uvicorn directly: